DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture4.md

 We now present pricing bounds that option prices must adhere to.
 - If they don’t satisfy these bounds then arbitrage opportunities exist.

-First note that American options are worth at least as much as European options over the same underlying and with the same strike and expiry:
+First note that American options are worth at least as much as European options over the same underlying asset and with the same strike and expiry:

 $$0 ≤ C_{Eu} ≤ C_{Am}$$
 and